Sufficient conditions for the filtration of a stationary processes to be standard: Abstract

 \section{Abstract}

-Let $X$ be a stationary process with values in some $\sigma$-finite measured state space $(E,\mathcal{E},\pi)$, indexed by $\Z$.
-Call $\F^X$ its natural filtration.
-In~\cite{ceillierstationary}, sufficient conditions were given for $\F^X$ to be standard when $E$ is finite.
-The proof of this result used a coupling of all probabilities on the finite set $E$.
+Let $X$ be a stationary process with values in some $\sigma$-finite measured state space $(E,\mathcal{E},\pi)$, indexed by ${\mathbb Z}$.
+Call ${\mathcal F}^X$ its natural filtration.
+In~\cite{Ceillier-stationary}, sufficient conditions were given for ${\mathcal F}^X$ to be standard when $E$ is finite, and the proof used a coupling of all probabilities on the finite set $E$.

 In this paper, we construct a coupling of all laws having a density with regard to $\pi$, which is much more involved.
-Then, we provide sufficient conditions for $\F^X$ to be standard, generalizing those in~\cite{ceillierstationary}.
+Then, we provide sufficient conditions for ${\mathcal F}^X$ to be standard, generalizing those in~\cite{Ceillier-stationary}.